The Cost of a Kinkajou

 Kinkajous are also known as honey bears because they like to collect honey from bees’ nests with their long, narrow tongues.
 The name “honey bear” may also refer to the typical golden color of the animal’s soft fur.

-Kinkajous weigh up to about 18 pounds.
+Kinkajous weighs up to about 18 pounds.
 Adults range from about sixteen to twenty-two inches in length, not including the tail.
 The tail is about as long as the rest of the body and helps the animal balance and hang from branches.
 The kinkajou also wraps its tail around its body to keep warm at night.

 They reproduce annually, giving birth to one or two cubs maximum after a gestation of almost 4 months.